Salain810/scum-bard/README.md

 node index.js 13 0
 ```
 Hit enter.
 You'll have ~2s to tab back into the game before script starts sending keystrokes.

-If you encounter an `"The command line is too long"` exception, that means that the midi file you are using has more than 400 notes.
-For now, all you can do is trim the file to be less than 400 notes in length